Join us

 Graduate students

-Some research areas that interest me right now (but which I might not have funding for) are
+Some research areas that interest me right now (not all of which I will have funding for) are

 Other projects are also possible.